POST-CONFERENCE “ADVANCED” PLS WORKSHOP

 - Identifying and treating unobserved heterogeneity (FIMIX-PLS and PLS-POS)

-The course is based on their new PLS-SEM textbook, a signed copy of which will be given to workshop participants:
+The course is based on their new PLS-SEM textbook:

 Hair, Joe F.; Marko Sarstedt; Christian M. Ringle and Siggi P. Gudergan (2018).
 Advanced Issues in Partial Least Squares Structural Equation Modeling (PLS-SEM), Thousand Oaks: Sage.